IHE/ITI.Finance/input/pagecontent/ITI-YY6.md

 This section corresponds to transaction [ITI-YY6] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY6] is used by the Claims Manager and Claims Requestor Actors.
-The Track Claim [ITI-YY6] transaction is used to get the status of a claim.
+The Track Claim [ITI-YY6] transaction is used to get the status of a claim by search for `ClaimResponse` resources.

 ### 2:3.YY6.1 Scope

-This transaction is used by the Claims Requestor to get the status of a claim based on criteria it provides in the query parameters of the request message, or to retrieve a specific claim response.
+This transaction is used by the Claims Requestor to get the status of a claim from a `ClaimResponse` resource based on criteria it provides in the query parameters of the request message, or to retrieve a specific `ClaimResponse`.
 The request is received by the Claims Manager.
-The Claims Manager processes the request and returns a response of the matching claim responses.
+The Claims Manager processes the request and returns a response of the matching response resources.

 ### 2:3.YY6.2 Actors Roles